OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 its performance.
 These models have all been implemented as OpenMDAO components written in Python.
 This section will examine these components.

-We are assuming that you have some familiarity with Python and the basic concepts of object-oriented programming and have either installed an official distribution bundle or have access to the OpenMDAO source tree.
 The following instructions will help you locate the directory containing the pieces needed for the model relative to the install directory.

 If you have a branch from the source repository: